orangain/pretty-json-log-plugin/README.md

   log level, and message.
 - **Colorful Display**: Displays essential log information in different colors depending on the log level to make it easier to read.
-- **Readable Timestamp**: Formats the timestamp in a human-readable format.
+- **Readable Timestamp**: Formats the timestamp in a human-friendly format.
 - **Expandable Pretty JSON**: Prints a well-formatted JSON string following the log message.
 The JSON string is folded by default, but you can expand it when you need to view the full details.
 - **Seamless Integration**: Supports various log formats such